GONG-Q/DSS_supply/README.md

 This artifact package includes additional materials introduced during the minor revision process.
-To facilitate verification of the revised security evaluation, we provide the adversarial prompts and corresponding evaluation results used in the newly added robustness experiments.
+To facilitate verification of the revised security evaluation, we provide the adversarial prompts, optimization records, and corresponding evaluation results used in the newly added robustness experiments.

-The supplementary materials are organized in:
+The supplementary materials are organized as follows:

 ```text
 adversary_results_for_minor_revision/